When are Local Queries Useful for Robust Learning?: Conclusion

 \section{Conclusion}

 We have shown that local membership queries do not change the robustness threshold of conjunctions, or any superclass, under the uniform distribution.
 However, access to a $\rho$-local \emph{equivalence} query oracle allows us to develop robust ERM algorithms.
-We have introduced the notion of robust VC dimension to determine sample complexity bounds and have used online learning results to derive query complexity bounds.
+We have introduced the notion of VC dimension of the robust loss to determine sample complexity bounds and have used online learning results to derive query complexity bounds.
 We have moreover adapted the PAC learning algorithm for conjunctions for this setting and have greatly improved its query complexity compared to the general case.
 Finally, we have studied halfspaces, both in the boolean hypercube and continuous settings.
 The latter is, to our knowledge, the first robust learning algorithm with respect to the exact-in-the-ball notion of robustness for a non-trivial concept class in $\R^n$.
-Overall, we have shown that the $\LEQ$ oracle is \emph{essential} to ensure the \emph{distribution-free} robust learning of commonly studied concept classes in our setting.
+Overall, we have shown that the $\LEQ$ oracle (or a similar type of oracle) is \emph{essential} to ensure the \emph{distribution-free} robust learning of commonly studied concept classes in our setting.
 Note that this is in contrast with standard PAC learning with the $\EX$ and $\EQ$ oracles, where EQs don't give more power to learner.

 We finally outline various avenues for future research: \begin{enumerate} \item Can we give a more fine-grained picture of the sample and query complexity tradeoff outlined in Remark~\ref{rmk:rho-tradeoff}, e.g., by improving $\LEQ$ query upper bounds when $\rho$ is small? \item Can we derive sample and query lower bounds for robust learning with an $\LEQ$ oracle? \item The $\LMQ$ lower bound from Section~\ref{sec:lmq-lb} was derived for conjunctions.
 The technique does not work for monotone conjunctions.\footnote{For a given set of indices $I$, there exists only one monotone conjunction using all indices in $I$.} Can we get a similar LMQ lower bound where the dependence on $\rho$ is exponential for monotone conjunctions, or it is possible to robustly learn them with $o(2^\rho)$ local membership queries? \end{enumerate}